MicrosoftDocs/microsoft-academic-services/academic-services/index.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>Microsoft Academic Graph (MAG)</h3>
-                                                    <p>Learn all about MAG, including how to receive it, schema references and analytic samples.</p>
+                                                    <p>Learn all about MAG, including how to receive it, schema documentation and sample analytics.</p>
                                                 </div>
                                             </div>
                                         </div>